Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

 > **16-bit BrainFloat** is a floating point representation developed by Google Brain tailored for deep learning models.
 This representation has the same number of bits as **`float16`** but with a different allocation of bits, assigning 8 bits for the exponent as opposed to 5 bits in **`float16`**.
 The increased exponent width offers a larger dynamic range, meaning it can represent a larger range of values (dynamic range is the ratio of the largest to smallest positive value).
-As a result, **`bfloat16`** has a comparabale performance as **`float32`** with half the number of bits.
+As a result, **`bfloat16`** has a comparable performance as **`float32`** with half the number of bits.
 This offers more flexibility to represent smaller and larger values in the network, reducing numerical underflows and overflows all while using less memory during training.

 <br>